mz-zarei/SalaryPredictionProject/1_Data_Collection/README.md

 ## How to use:
 Run the 'dataCollection.py' file after specifying the following parameters:
-- keyword: e.g. 'data scientist',
+- keyword: e.g. 'data scientist'
 - num_jobs: number of jobs needed for the data set
 - path: path to chromedriver
 - slp_time: sleep time to let browser load data